Canadian prime minister's top aide quits over expenses scandal

 Nigel Wright, Harper’s chief of staff, quit after secretly giving a C$90,000 ($87,000) check in February to Mike Duffy, a member of the upper Senate chamber, to help him cover living expenses he had improperly claimed.
 News of the gift leaked late on Tuesday.

-Opposition legislators said the check broke ethics rules that forbid senators from taking presents and made a mockery of the government’s repeated promises to increase accountability in Ottawa.
+Opposition legislators said the large check broke ethics rules forbidding senators from taking presents and made a mockery of the government’s repeated promises to increase accountability in Ottawa.
 Duffy, a former national television journalist, resigned from the Conservative caucus on Thursday.

 Wright’s departure reflects the pressure Harper is under.
 Officials told reporters on Friday that the chief of staff - who says he did not tell Harper about the check - would be staying.